Liberal Party (Hong Kong): Liberals in Lam government (2017–2022)

 In the 2017 Chief Executive election, the Liberals were split between former Chief Secretary Carrie Lam and former Financial Secretary John Tsang.
 The party honorary chairman James Tien was first of the few pro-Beijing electors to publicly endorse Tsang.
 Honorary chairwoman Selina Chow and leader Felix Chung also endorsed Tsang, making the Liberal Party the only pro-Beijing party to nominate Tsang, although some Liberal electors such as chairman Tommy Cheung nominated Lam.

 The Carrie Lam administration reached out to the Liberals when she appointed two Liberal members, Joseph Chan and Mark Fu into the government as Political Assistants.
 The Liberal Party lost its own seat in the National People's Congress after incumbent Miriam Lau retired from the national legislature and its candidate Nicholas Chan Hiu-fung failed to gain a seat in the 2017 election.
 As supplementary member, Chan became the delegate after Peter Wong Man-kong died in March 2019.

 The Liberal leadership was deeply divided over the extradition bill controversy in 2019.
 After the 9 June protest which drew over a million people marching in the streets as the organisers claimed, the Carrie Lam administration issued a statement it was determined to resume the debate on the bill in the legislative council.
 The Liberal Party quickly followed and issued its own statement in support of the government.
 However, former party chairman and leader James Tien had been outspoken for his opposition to the bill.
 On 8 July when the government finally backed down as Carrie Lam declared the bill was dead, James Tien and three other honorary chairmen of the party, Selina Chow, Miriam Lau and Vincent Fang called on Tommy Cheung who was an executive councillor at Lam's cabinet to resign as he failed to relay public opposition to the bill, but was refused by Cheung.
 James Tien publicly called for the resignation of Carrie Lam as chief executive.

+In 2020, members of the moderate Tien faction also announced the foundation of the Hope for Hong Kong organisation after accusing the Liberal Party's leadership of growing too close to Beijing which aimed to explore a middle ground between the pro-Beijing and pro-democracy camps.